puppybits/Offline.js/README.md

 # Offline

-## Replace the app cache with local storage*
+## Make it easy to run Angular, Backbone and Polymer apps offline.

 * Drop-in replacement for App Cache.
+* Designed to work with Angular, Backbone and Polymer without monkey patching the them.
+* Multi-threading (Web Workers) supported to keep the downloading and parsing off the main UI thread keep your FPS stable.
-* Uses local storage to cache items.
+* Use local storage to cache items.
 * When the app is offline the library will replace all dom elements to inlined elements.
-* Supports inlining: scripts, css files and images(via datauris)
+* Supports inlining: scripts, css files and images.
-* This library is focused for single page web apps.
+* Users don't need to reload page when there is new resource version available.
+* Super simple development process.
+No need for build scripts, no manually deleting app cache, no need to use phonegap just to work offline.
+* Speed up online apps by caching your XHR requests and freeing JS, CSS, HTML from memory when not being used.
+* It just works.

 ## Base API
 * `Offline.prime()`.
 Once the DOM has all the resource nodes appended, call Offline.prime().
 Prime will scrap the document for all resources, download all items in a background Worker thread (if available) and save in the local storage.
 * `Offline.activate()`.
 After all the resources have been cached via prime, calling activate will replace elements with inline data from the local storage.
+* __Coming soon.__ Automatically cache all JSON requests with a blacklist to exclude sensitive or real-time only data.

 ## Roadmap